 Numbing Cream FAQs

-For how long does the cream work?
+For how long does the numbing cream work?

 Will my skin stay numb for longer if I leave the cream on for a longer time?

 Leaving the cream on for longer periods of time has no effect and will not increase the feeling of numbness.
 In fact, it can actually have the opposite effect and cause your nerves to get all "jacked up" (in the words of my tattoo artist), making you even more uncomfortable as the tattoo proceeds.
 Letting the cream stay on too long can also negatively impact your healing since the numbed area will be more sensitive and it could possibly affect blood flow to the area.

 You should advise your artist of your intention to use a numbing cream and inform them of the name of the product.
 They may have their own product they prefer to use (at a cost).
 If they do, you should probably use that product since the artist will be more familiar with how it works and what to expect.
 As a result, you have a better chance of getting an awesome tattoo.